Not just for those who can afford it.

 The hardest part of building something like this isn't the technology.
 It's getting people to know it exists.
 If you believe in what we are trying to do, the single most powerful thing you can do is tell someone about it.
 Share it with a traveller.
 Share it with someone who sends parcels home.
 Share it with someone who wants to help but doesn't know how.

 We are building something that has the potential to genuinely help people — not in a vague, distant way, but directly and immediately.
-A person in Pakistan can post a request today.
+Someone abroad can post a request today.
 A traveller flying from London tomorrow can see it and carry it.
 That connection can happen right now on this website.

 That is the vision.
 We are building it.
 We'd love your help spreading it.